-The BOD laptop and printer are hardened devices, including only the services, applications, utilities and settings required to successfully operate the Print Service program and print Ballots.
-System functions for both devices are only executable during election events, in the manner and order intended by election officials performing their duties.
+The BOD system is hardened, including only the services, applications, utilities and settings required to successfully operate the print service program and print ballots.
+System functions are executable during election events, in the manner and order intended by election officials performing their duties.

 Automated ballot management

 - Removes the risk of ballot shortages

 - Ensures the correct ballot style for every voter

 - Eliminates ballot picking and pulling

 - Reduces staffing needs for ballot processing and inventory

 - Eliminates the need to organize and store mass quantities of printed ballots

 - Enables efficient printing of two-sided ballots